The insider advice on this page is from Wendy’s Trusted Travel Expert for St. Barts: Peg Walsh of St. Barth Properties.

 The best of both worlds?
 Cheval Blanc St-Barth Isle de France rents out a pair of three-bedroom villas, and Le Sereno has two four-bedroom villas.
 All are stunning, and guests get full access to the hotel’s services.

-Best hotels for beach lovers
+Best hotel for beach lovers

-Best hotels for families
+Best hotel for families

 Best hotel for a quiet getaway